 Washington DC ranks as one of the top cities in the USA among tourists to visit due to its various museums and monuments.
 But the month of March makes it exciting to visit DC due to the spring blooming of its 3800 odd Cherry Blossom trees.
 The month of March and April attracts about 1.5 million tourists to the city to witness these Cherry Blossoms bloom.

 Peak Bloom is defined as the time when 70% of Yoshino Cherry trees bloom for few days.
 The authoritative source to track peak bloom is the National Park Service.
-National Park Service have revised their peak bloom forecast and pushed it back to March 19 to 22 for this year, 2017.
+National Park Service has revised their peak bloom forecast and has forecasted April 5th as the day of peak bloom for this year 2018.

 Best Place to see Cherry Blossom bloom